ibm-maximo-dev/maximo-swift-restclient/README.md

 3. Create a new POLINE #4
 ```

-To accomplish that, we could:
+To do that, you must:

 - Use the update() API method and send 3 POLINE's (2, 3, 4).
   - PO Line 2 is unchanged, PO Line 3 is modified and PO Line 4 is new.